some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If session handling is used the Session ID shall start with 0x0001 else it can be set to 0x0000.
+If session handling is used, the Session ID shall start with 0x0001.

-.. feat_req:: ⓘ
-    :id: feat_req_someip_667
-    :reqtype: Information
-    :security: TBD
-    :safety: TBD
-    :satisfies:
-    :status: valid
-    :collapse: True

-For events and notification events no session handling shall be used; thus, the Client ID should be set to 0x0000.

-.. feat_req:: ⓘ
-    :id: feat_req_someip_669
-    :reqtype: Information
-    :security: TBD
-    :safety: TBD
-    :satisfies:
-    :status: valid
-    :collapse: True

-For fire&forget methods, events and notification events the Session ID should start with 1 and be incremented for every message sent.

 .. feat_req:: ⓘ
     :id: feat_req_someip_677